• Skip to primary navigation

 • Which historical and/or contemporary figures have fought for a more inclusive idea of “We the People”?

-The Tapestry of New York visual storytelling platform will feature:
+The Tapestry of New York visual storytelling platform features:

 • A teacher toolkit to support historical reflection, inquiry, and enrichment